Thamster/NoNativeFullscreen/README.md

 HowTo:
 ======
 	clone this repo
-opening then building in xcode will automatically install into your user's simbl dir.
+	open NoFullScreen.xcodeproj

-ie:
+	building in xcode will automatically install into your user's simbl dir. ie:
 		/Users/your_name_here/Library/Application\ Support/SIMBL/Plugins/NoFullScreen.bundle

 enable the simbl plugin using EasySimbl or whatever you prefer.